The Amityville movies in order The Amityville Marathon

 The Amityville Horror (1979)

-Instead of a direct sequel, Amityville II: The Possession offers a prequel.
-Inspired by the DeFeo family, it introduces the Montellis, with Burt Young as the violent father Anthony and Jack Magner as Sonny, whose demonic possession spirals into tragedy.
-Director Damiano Damiani pulls no punches, showcasing everything from poltergeist activity to possessed wall paintings.
-This film is rawer, more intense, and grimmer than its predecessor, laying the groundwork for the evil entity that haunts the rest of the Amityville mythology.
+Instead of a direct sequel, Amityville II: The Possession is a prequel.
+It's inspired by the DeFeo family and introduces the Montellis, with Burt Young playing the violent father, Anthony, and Jack Magner playing Sonny, whose demonic possession spirals into tragedy.
+Director Damiano Damiani doesn't hold back, showing everything from poltergeist activity to possessed wall paintings.
+This film is rougher, more intense, and grimmer than the one that came before it, and it sets up the evil thing that haunts the rest of the Amityville stories.

 Amityville 3-D (1983)

 Put on your retro glasses because Amityville 3-D (yes, that was a thing) takes you back to the house with a journalistic twist.
-Tony Roberts plays John Baxter, a skeptic who enters the house, but you guessed it, doesn't stay that way for long.
-This supernatural thriller features possessed mirrors, demonic manifestations, and one of the franchise's most bizarre basement scenes.
-It's also the last film in the original trilogy set at 112 Ocean Avenue.
+Tony Roberts plays John Baxter, a skeptic who enters the house, but, surprise, surprise, he doesn't stay that way for long.
+This supernatural thriller has possessed mirrors, demonic manifestations, and one of the franchise's most bizarre basement scenes.
+It's also the last film in the original trilogy that takes place at 112 Ocean Avenue.
 Bonus: a young Meg Ryan in an early role.

 Amityville 4: The Evil Escapes (1989)

 Forget the house itself for a moment.
-The Evil Escapes shifts the horror to California via a possessed lamp.
-Yes, a cursed cord.
-John Hough's film introduces the concept of cursed objects from the Amityville house bringing their own nightmares.
-This is where the franchise begins its "object horror" arc, and it surprisingly works.
-Instead of one location, you get an expansion of the Amityville universe, with exorcism references and a creepy vibe reminiscent of later Annabelle films.
+The Evil Escapes moves the horror to California with a possessed lamp.
+Yeah, a cursed cord.
+John Hough's film introduces the idea of cursed objects from the Amityville house bringing their own nightmares.
+This is where the franchise starts its "object horror" arc, and it surprisingly works.
+Instead of being set in just one place, this movie takes you on a journey through the whole Amityville universe, with references to exorcism and a creepy vibe that's similar to the later Annabelle films.

 The Amityville Curse (1990)

-This film stands out stylistically but remains part of the marathon.
-The Amityville Curse partially returns to the house with a new group of residents and a mystery full of flashbacks.
-It feels more like a haunted house whodunit, focusing on psychological horror and possession tropes.
-Think fewer jump scares, more tense glances, and slowly unraveling secrets.
-The connection to the original films is looser, but for completists, it's a must-watch.
+This film is a standout in terms of style, but it's still part of the marathon.
+The Amityville Curse is back, and this time it's with a new crew of folks moving in, along with a mystery that's packed with flashbacks.
+It's more like a haunted house whodunit, with a focus on psychological horror and possession tropes.
+Picture fewer jump scares, more tense glances, and secrets slowly being revealed.
+The connection to the original films is a bit loose, but if you're a completist, it's a must-watch.

 Amityville 1992: It's About Time (1992)

-A haunted clock.
-Seriously.
-But trust us, It's About Time is secretly one of the strongest entries in the object horror series.
+It's about a haunted clock.
+I'm serious.
+But seriously, It's About Time is actually one of the best in the object horror series.
 This cursed object comes straight from the infamous house, bringing a time-twisting nightmare.
 Director Tony Randel (of Hellbound: Hellraiser II) expertly builds paranoia and body horror.
-The film plays with time, reality, and family bonds, offering surprising depth for a sixth franchise installment.
+The film plays around with time, reality, and family bonds, offering surprising depth for a sixth franchise installment.
 If you thought it was downhill after part three, think again.

 Amityville: A New Generation (1993)

-The haunted mirror takes center stage, once again originating from 112 Ocean Avenue.
-A New Generation feels like a grunge-era horror film with a dark, artistic atmosphere.
-We follow a photographer who receives the object and gradually descends into a surreal nightmare.
-The film weaves trauma, heredity, and creativity into a visually unique style.
-Not your standard horror film, but perfect for those who appreciate the psychological side of the Amityville mythology.
-It's a logical continuation of the curse spreading through objects.
+The haunted mirror is back in the spotlight, coming from 112 Ocean Avenue once again.
+A New Generation has a dark, artistic vibe, like a grunge-era horror film.
+We follow a photographer who gets the object and slowly starts to go crazy.
+The film mixes trauma, heredity, and creativity into a visually unique style.
+It's not your typical horror flick, but it's definitely worth a watch for anyone who's into the psychological side of Amityville mythology.
+It's just like the curse spreading through objects.

 Amityville Dollhouse (1996)

-It all culminates in this: a miniature house as cursed as the original.
-Amityville Dollhouse wraps up this viewing order with a creepy, almost campy feel.
-You'll encounter family drama, a possessed dollhouse, and a climax that feels like a mix between Poltergeist and a Goosebumps book gone too far.
-It's the perfect finale for the marathon: the vibes are weird, but it's a nostalgic nod to 90s horror style.
-You've survived the house, faced the clock, endured the mirror... the dollhouse is your final test.
+It all comes together in this miniature house, just as cursed as the original.
+Amityville Dollhouse is the last in the viewing order, and it's got a creepy, almost campy feel.
+You'll see family drama, a possessed dollhouse, and a climax that feels like a mix between Poltergeist and a Goosebumps book gone too far.
+It's the ideal ending to the marathon: the vibes are strange, but it's a nostalgic nod to 90s horror style.
+You made it through the house, faced the clock, and dealt with the mirror... now you're up against the dollhouse.

 Why This Order Works for Your Binge Night

-Following this chronological order, you witness the Amityville franchise evolve from a classic haunted house story to a series about cursed objects and the paranormal spread of evil.
-Each installment builds on the last, whether thematically or through objects that literally escape the house.
+If you follow this order, you'll see how the Amityville franchise goes from being a classic haunted house story to a series about cursed objects and the paranormal spread of evil.
+Each part builds on the last, both in terms of theme and through objects that literally escape the house.
 From the psychological horror of The Amityville Horror to the possessed dollhouse, you get a mix of possession horror tropes, exorcism storylines, and cult horror vibes that create a unique viewing experience.

-Plan this as a two-day binge unless you're truly hardcore (we don't judge).
-Start on a Friday night with the first three films for your classic haunted house arc.
-On Saturday, dive into the object horror series.
-Prepare thematic snacks (perhaps clock-shaped cookies?) and play a spooky playlist during breaks.
+Plan this as a two-day binge, unless you're truly hardcore (we won't judge).
+Kick things off on a Friday night with the first three films for your classic haunted house arc.
+On Saturday, check out the object horror series.
+Prepare thematic snacks (maybe clock-shaped cookies?) and play a spooky playlist during breaks.
 And if you really want to go all out, create a miniature version of 112 Ocean Avenue as a centerpiece.
 Just don't let it move on its own.

 Whether you're a seasoned fan or new to this cult horror franchise, one thing is certain: after this marathon, you'll never look at mirrors, clocks, or lamps the same way again.
-Enjoy the show... and double-check that your nightlight hasn't turned on by itself.
+Have fun, and remember to check that your nightlight hasn't turned on by itself.